PlanterApp/planter_blog/content/posts/native-bees-habitat/index.md

 ### Food and Water

 A variety of native flowers will provide time-of-year-accurate food sources for your bees, and you can match the plants to the bees through your local university extension or many online resources.
-Most native flowering plants will attract native bees, and many university extensions have data sheets on native bees and the plants they frequent.
+Most native flowering plants will attract native bees, and many university extension services have data sheets on native bees and the plants they frequent.

 Finally, shallow pools of water will provide spaces to drink.
 The dish or pool should have plenty of rocks that the bees can land on and climb onto, should they fall in.
 Line the base with pebbles and add a few taller stones for safe landing spots.
 A dish less than ½ inch deep is perfect, as it mimics woodland rain pools and the edges of shallow streams.